What Is a REIT, and Is It a Good Retirement Investment?

 - Stocks: Purchase stock in a REIT.
 This offers a direct method of investment in a REIT.

 - Mutual funds: Buy mutual funds that invest in REITs and real estate companies.
 This is an indirect method of investment that offers greater diversification in the types of REITs you hold.
 But you would have to purchase the fund through a mutual fund company.

 - Exchange-traded funds (ETFs): Buy ETFs that own shares of REITs and real estate companies.
 With ETFs, you also gain indirect ownership of properties and benefit from diversification.
 You can buy an ETF on the secondary market on which the fund trades.

-REITs (real estate investment trusts) resemble mutual funds, though it holds individual properties rather than stocks or bonds.
-An REIT's management team takes responsibility for acquiring and managing the real estate that it owns.
+As investments, REITs resemble mutual funds.
+What is different about a REIT is that it holds individual properties rather than stocks or bonds.
+A REIT's management team takes responsibility for acquiring and managing the properties that it owns.